06 September 2021

 What is Industrial Marketing?

 Industrial marketing is another term for business to business (also known as B2B) Marketing.

 The term speaks directly to a branch of marketing and sales activity specialising in supplying products and services from one business to another.

 The word "industrial" connotes the delivery of "heavy" products and services such as engineering infrastructure, steel manufacturing, bridge and road construction, steel fabrication and similar.
 And, these products and services are included in the definition.

-For example, the selling of cosmetics to a retailer, the supply of food and beverage products to retailers, the supply of medical supplies to hospitals would also be considered industrial marketing.
+For example, the selling of cosmetics to a retailer, the supply of food and beverage products to retailers, and the supply of medical supplies to hospitals would also be considered industrial marketing.

 The difference between B2B Marketing and B2C marketing